Wladyslawtt/H4K3R-N3W5/README.md

 	2. Open the project in Xcode:
 open H4K3R_N3W5.xcodeproj

-	3. Build and run the app on a חברי simulator or device.
+	3. Build and run the app on a simulator or device.

 🧠 What I Learned